capitalch/next/xprofile-test/notes.md

                     convert date to local
                     Download comment as per page
                     SEO for comments
                     positioning of comments component in the grid Capture comments and reply
+                    reverse order
+                    submit form
+                    new root level comments
+                    Show success message
     Delete comments UI
-    reverse order
     icon for person
+    Show count for comments
 seo implementation
 cleanup
 content